Quantum Techniques for Stochastic Mechanics: An example from population biology

 \item We start with two amoebas, so the initial state is $\Psi(0) = z^2$.
 One of these amoebas splits into two.
 One of these then gets into an argument about Petri nets with the original amoeba.
 The amoeba who solved all the problems in this book survives.
 At the end we have

 with corresponding Feynman diagram:

 \end{enumerate}

 This should give an idea of how this all works.
 The exponential of the Hamiltonian gives all possible histories, and each of these can be translated into a Feynman diagram.
-In a future blog entry, we might explain this theory in detail.